bondress/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	* followed by a new line.

 2-print_alphabet.c is a C program that prints the alphabet in lowercase, followed by a new line.
 (You can only use the putchar function)

+3-print_alphabets.c is a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+You can only use the putchar function.